zowieerickson/interactive-form/README.md

 # interactive-form

- An online, interactive form designde accessibility best practices in mind as according to the WCAG and validates user input
+An online, interactive form designed accessibility best practices in mind according to the WCAG and validates user input.